5 Answers to Questions You Have About Adoption Requirements in Ohio

 The type of adoption you pursue and the professional you choose to work with will affect the qualifications for adoption that you must meet as a prospective adoptive parent in Ohio.
 However, there are a number of general Ohio adoption requirements that every adoptive parent must meet in order to become eligible to adopt a child.

-No. Marriage is not one of the requirements to adopt in Ohio.
+No. Marriage is not one of the requirements to adopt according to Ohio law.
 Unmarried individuals may adopt, and married individuals may adopt without their spouse in several situations.
 However, most adoption professionals have individual adoption requirements about couples or individuals working with them.
 For example, American Adoptions requires couples to have been married for at least two years prior to adopting, although exceptions have been made.

 Yes.
 Prior to the U.S. Supreme Court ruling, a gay or lesbian individual could only adopt singly, but not jointly, as same-sex marriage was not legally recognized at that point in Ohio.
 Now, same-sex adoption in Ohio is legal for couples, as well.

 Ohio adoption requirements only specify that a prospective adoptive parent must be an “adult.”
 There are no clear laws regarding a minimum age or adoption age limit for adopting a child in this state.
 American Adoptions requires adoptive parents to be between 22 and 50 years old, with exceptions being granted.
 Foster care adoption agencies in Ohio require foster parents to be at least 21 years old.

 All adult members of household will need the clearance of a background check in order to be approved to adopt in Ohio.
 Your home study professional and the court will assess any criminal offenses and its potential impact on a child placed in your home.